Hundraw/Hundraw/README.md

 ### 🙃 About me
 🙋 Hey !
-I'm Dimitri, I'm based in Dieppe, France, and I'm currently studying to become a web developer at the AFPA.
+I'm Dimitri, I'm based in Dieppe, France, and I'm currently studying to become a web developer at the AFPA.\
-✈️ I started my developer journey (recreationally) a few years ago but I've been wanting to become a web developer (professionally) for 2 years.
+✈️ I started my developer journey (recreationally) a few years ago but I've been wanting to become a web developer (professionally) for 2 years.\
+📚 I love scouring the corners of the web to find tons of tips and best practices.\
+💖 Working on animation and beautiful user interaction is what I prefer to do.\

 ### 💪 What I do now...